Written by Taylor Templer, West Central Coordinator

 The water quality session focused on the importance of water quality and how to measure water quality.
 At the beginning of the session Kory Klebe, with Prairie Woods Environmental Learning Center, taught students the basics of canoeing.
 Kady Krivanek, with the Sauk River Watershed District, demonstrated how to take a proper water sample and secchi disk reading.
 Next, students climbed into canoes to gather water samples from the Lake Florida sloughs to bring back to shore to test for nitrates, phosphates, pH, and more!

 The Eco Projects Session involved students in learning about 3 topics including local foods, clean energy and energy conservation, and waste reduction.
-Erin Lucas and Mateo Mackbee, owners/chefs of Model Citizen Restaurant, taught students the important of local foods.
+Erin Lucas and Mateo Mackbee, owners/chefs of Model Citizen Restaurant, taught students the importance of local foods.
 Tom McDougall, retired engineer, architect, and former President of the Weidt Group, presented “All Things Energy”, and Jay Baker from Kandiyohi County Recycling and Hazardous Waste quizzed students on how to identify hazardous waste and then educated them on how to properly recycle all types of waste.

 Scott Glup, with the Litchfield Wetland Management District, led the Prairie Project, where he took students on a hike through some of the last remaining native prairie in Minnesota.
 Glup explained the importance of native prairie, why only 1% remains, and how they can be restored.
 He showed students a section of land that he is currently restoring and gave students prairie seeds, that he had collected, to spread over the area.